etc1290/Stembase/log.md

 	-- Bug fix
 	-- Clear wasted codes
 	# Fixed
-	1. Fix the bug that monitored group can be added to itself -- finished
+	1. Fix the bug that monitored groups can be added to itself -- finished
 	2. Fix the bug that monitored groups naming error
 		-- finished
+	3. Fix the bug that movemenu not update with rename function -- finished
 ---
 	## 2023.05.31		version 0.7.1.1